mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 **Access the App**

 Once the app is running, you can interact with it and test its features.
-Since Jurnito is a demo app, you can log in using the default username and password credentials.
+Since Journito is a demo app, you can log in using the default username and password credentials.

-## Usage   Add more info (ernest)
+## Usage   AI missing (ernest)
-Jurnito is currently in its demo phase, offering a glimpse of its exciting features.
+Journito is currently in its demo phase, offering a glimpse of its exciting features.
 Follow these steps to explore the app:
 **Getting Started**
 Log in using the following credentials:<br>
-* Username: user<br>
+* Username: *user*
-* Password: password<br>
+* Password: *password*

 **How to use Journaling**
-* Add journal entries to reflect on your day.<br>
+* Tap on *How was your day* to capture your daily thoughts.
-* Attach photos to create memorable visual logs.<br>
+* Attach button gives you the opportunity to add photos in order to create memorable visual logs.
+* You can also add your thoughts of a new or previous day by simply tapping on a date of the callendar.

 **How to use Task Management**
-* Add tasks and set priorities.<br>
+* On the main or journaling screen by tapping to *My tasks* you can see a preview of all your taks.
+* Tapping on *(+)add* button you can add a task allowing you to set title,priority ,location ,date.
+* Tap on *save* button and your task is ready.So simple!!!
-* Mark tasks as complete to track your progress.<br>
+* You can mark tasks as complete to track your progress.

-**How to useAI Chat**
+**How to use AI Chat**
-* Engage with the AI chat for brainstorming ideas or seeking inspiration.<br>
-* Use natural language to interact effortlessly.<br>
+* Every screen contains AI chat button to interact effortlessly.
+* When it comes to Experiences screen AI
 **AI Experiences**
-* Discover tailored suggestions for activities and hobbies.<br>
+* Discover tailored suggestions for activities and hobbies.
-* Browse detailed descriptions of new experiences.<br>
+* Browse detailed descriptions of new experiences.

 **How to use Motivational Calendar**
-* Track journaling streaks and task completion history.<br>
+* Motivational calendar can be accessed through main and journaling screen.
+* When accessing to it you have options like (add a log ,new task ,find experiences).
+* Choose a date to add a log.Thats it!!

-With Jurnito, transforming your daily routines into meaningful and fulfilling<br>
-experiences has never been easier.
+With Journito, transforming your daily routines into meaningful and fulfilling> experiences has never been easier.
 Start exploring today! 😊